stanxie28/stanxie.github.io/_pages/about.md

 ---
-title: "null"
+title:
-permalink: /
-excerpt: null
+excerpt:
-author_profile: yes
+author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
 I am Haoyang (Stan) Xie.
 I am a Pre-Doctoral Research Professional at The University of Chicago [Becker Friedman Institute](https://bfi.uchicago.edu/).
 Prior to joining BFI, I received my M.A. from The University of Chicago, and B.A. from Peking University.